kikoas1995/kikoas1995.github.io/portfolio.md

 I am currently working as a Blue-teamer.
 My main tasks are implementing new connectors for ArcSight SIEM, automatizing processess such as SSH/SFTP/FTP connections between different machines, generating alerts/reports, documenting...
 Additionally, I have also worked doing Cybersecurity regulatory audits such as NIST Cybersecurity Framework or ISO 27k1.
 I also hold some months of experience as a defense&space software developer, where I participated in several parts of Software Development Cycle such as design, implementation and testing.

 However, what I have always wanted, my main focus, is to become part of a Red team and perform internal/external audits, perform web and mobile app penetration testing, WiFi audits...
-I also have a lot of interest for RFID, hardware hacking (Raspberry and arduino projects) and physical pentesting.
+I also have a lot of interest for RFID technologies, hardware hacking (Raspberry and arduino projects) and physical pentesting.

+I will try to publish things ~~frequently~~, so stay tuned.

 My main skills are:

 * **Ethical Hacking:** Systems Pentesting, BOF, port forwarding, AV evasion, persistence, AD pentesting...
-* **Developer:** I have high skills in `Python`, `Java` and `C`, among others.
+* **Developer:** I have high skills in `Python`, `bash`, `Java` and `C`, among others.

 If you wanna contact me, feel free to do it via any of the links below :)